thaddyyz/tp/docs/DeveloperGuide.md

    `java -jar <jar file name>.jar`
    - E.g) With `CS2113T.jar` the command would be `java -jar CS2113T.jar`
 3) To end the program, enter the command `bye` or simply close the CLI window.

 ---

+### Saving and Loading of data

+- Prerequisite: The `Menu` has to contain at least `1` food item.

+1) Add an order to the list.
+E.g) `add /n abc /i 1 /q 1`
+2) Exit the program properly by giving the command `bye`.
+3) Start up the program again and issue the command `list` to ensure that the previously added order is still in the order list.

+---